Bringordie/sem4_python_exam/README.md

 *Setup:*

-You need to have installed below for it to work.
+You need to have installed below locally for it to work.
-Selenium, BeautifulSoup, Requests, Time, System and DateTime
+Python and PIP installed.

+PIP installments:
+Selenium: `pip install selenium`
+BeautifulSoup: `pip install beautifulsoup4`
+Requests: `pip --user requests`

 **Changes that needs to be made:**
 Line 24: